spoorthipujariadobe/aepsdk-optimize-android/docs/api-reference.md

 ### onPropositionsUpdate

-This API registers a permanent callback which is invoked whenever the Edge extension dispatches a response Event received from the Experience Edge Network upon a personalization query.
-The personalization query requests can be triggered by the `updatePropositions(for:withXdm:andData:)` API, Edge extension `sendEvent(experienceEvent:_:)` API or launch consequence rules.
+This API registers a permanent callback which is invoked whenever the Edge network extension dispatches a personalization:decisions event, with the decision propositions received from the Experience Platform Edge Network, upon a personalization query request.
+E.g. a personalization query request can be triggered by the `updatePropositions` API.

 <!-- tabs:start -->